Comeng (train)

 The Comeng (/ˈkɒmɛndʒ/ KOM-enj) is a class of electric multiple unit (EMU) operating on the suburban railway network of Melbourne.
 Built by their namesake Commonwealth Engineering (abbreviated as Comeng), the trains were introduced in 1981 as a replacement for the Tait and Harris trains.
-In total, 190 three-car trainsets were built, although only 111 remain in service and are expected to be retired by 2030.
+In total, 190 three-car trainsets were built, although 100 three-car sets remain in service and are expected to be retired by 2032.

 The fleet underwent two major refurbishments.
 The first, a mid-life refurbishment, was carried out from 2000 to 2003 by Alstom and EDi Rail.
-The second, named the Comeng Life Extension Project, completed between 2017 and 2021, aimed to extend the trains' lifespan to meet their gradual replacement by the High Capacity Metro Trains and the X'Trapolis 2.0 trains.
+The second, named the Comeng Life Extension Project, completed between 2017 and 2021, aimed to extend the trains' lifespan to at the very least meet their successors entry to service High Capacity Metro Trains and the X'Trapolis 2.0 trains.
 Alongside these upgrades, a number of minor improvement programs were also conducted on the trains to further enhance their efficiency, safety, and reliability.

+With the withdrawal of the Hitachis in 2014, the Comengs are currently the oldest active in the Melbourne suburban fleet.

 Description

 Comeng trains are single deck and are semi-permanently coupled as M-T-M (motor-trailer-motor) sets.
 Most frequently, they are coupled as M-T-M-M-T-M (six-car) sets.
 Comeng trains have power operated doors that must be pulled open manually by hand but are closed by the driver.
 The trains were the first suburban trains in Melbourne to have air-conditioning in the passenger saloon.
 (The older Hitachi trains had driver only air-conditioning fitted more recently.)

-They operate in larger numbers on the Northern, Caulfield, Cross City and Sandringham group lines.
-Since 2017, it has been rare to see Comengs on the Burnley and Clifton Hill group lines which are serviced almost exclusively by newer X'Trapolis trains.
 The design of Melbourne's Comeng trains is closely related to that of Adelaide Metro's diesel-electric 3000 class railcars.

+They operate in larger numbers on the Northern, Cross City and Frankston group lines.
+Since 2017, the Comeng trains have discontinued regular operations on the Burnley and Clifton Hill group lines which are now served exclusively by newer X'Trapolis 100 trains most of the time.
+The Comeng trains had previously served on the Cranbourne and Pakenham lines until December 2022 and the Sunbury line until February 2026.
+Since then, the Cranbourne, Pakenham and Sunbury lines were replaced and exclusively served by the High Capacity Metro Trains due to the opening of the Metro Tunnel.
+As of 10 March 2026, those lines are now operated exclusively by High Capacity Metro Trains.

 The Comeng fleet has begun retirement, with many sets being transferred to North Shore and Tottenham to be stored.
 The stored sets eventually being transferred to Laverton, North Bendigo or McIntyre for scrapping.
 The fleet will eventually be replaced by the High Capacity Metro Trains (HCMT) and X'Trapolis 2.0 fleet.